verisign/storm-graphite/README.md

 ## Building and packaging

 Your development machine requires a Java JDK.
-The code works with both Java 6 and Java 7.
+The code works with both Java 6 and Java 7, though by default the build is against Java 7.

 ### Run the build